What’s a priming wheel?

 03. Social proof.
 Make the email reader less anxious by showcasing third-party success studies.
 Example: Provide testimonials.

 04. Small ask.
-Make the email reader commit to something that is fairly easy to comply with.
+Make the email reader commit to something relatively easy<.
 Example: Ask the reader to describe their challenge for a reward.

 05. Value demonstration.
 Make the email reader see a clear example of the benefits in action.
 Example: Visualise the benefits rather than the solution.

 06. Mutual benefits.
-Make the email reader trust the sender more by explaining what’s in it for them as well.
-Example: Explain why their success is financially important for the sender.
+Make the email reader trust the sender more by explaining what’s in it for them.
+Example: Explain why their success is financially essential for the sender.

 07. Trust test.
-Make the email reader do something for you to see if they trust you enough.
+Make the email reader do something to see if they trust you enough.
 Example: Ask the reader to share something with their network.

 08. Common enemy.
-Make the email reader understand that you’re facing a bigger picture together.
+Make the email reader understand that you’re facing a more extensive picture together.
 Example: Give your enemy a face, a voice, and an appearance.

 09. Negative reinforcement.
 Make the email reader see the consequences of not complying.
 Example: Demonstrate the worst-case scenario without holding back.